latex3/l3build/CONTRIBUTING.md

 - Our target Lua set up is `texlua` (part of LuaTeX), not standalone `lua`
-- The main `l3build.lua` file is self-contained as this helps with bootstrapping LaTeX: we are aiming to maintain a single file with `.lua` dependencies
+- The main `l3build.lua` file is self-contained as this helps with bootstrapping LaTeX: we are aiming to maintain a single file with no `.lua` dependencies
 - The primary documentation is aimed at the TeX world, so is in PDF format and generated from `l3build.dtx`